the-anweddol-project/Anweddol-client/docs/source/developer_section/cli/json_output.md

 ### Catched exception

-When an error occured during the process with any `--json` parameter set with subcommands, the output JSON will be :
+When an error is raised during the process with any `--json` parameter set with subcommands, the output JSON will be :

 ```
 {